 Durability and Maintenance

 Aftercare of wrapped rims is very important.
-Look out for the guide on how to look after a vinyl-wrapped car for more understanding:
+Look out for the guide on how to maintain a vinyl-wrapped car for more understanding:

 - Vinyl wraps are weather-resistant and perfectly suited for application in most weather conditions.